mossicrue/rancher-bible/rancher-certs-lv1/week1/02-rancher-day2.md

 To apply the new configuration run `rke up`

 ### Manual Backup
-If you want to launch the command `rke etcd snapshot-save --name <backup-name> --config <cluster.yml path>` If the 2 arguments aren't specified the default value will be:
+If you want to make a manual backup, launch the command `rke etcd snapshot-save --name <backup-name> --config <cluster.yml path>`
+If the 2 arguments aren't specified the default value will be:
 - `rke_etcd_snapshot_<pretty-print timestamp>.zip` for the backup name
 - `$PWD/cluster.yml` or `cluster.yml` for the cluster config file path